-The number formed by first 6 digits of the 10 digit number solution,
+The number formed by the first 6 digits of the 10 digit number solution,

 Number formed by first three digits must already be divisible by 3.

-Pattern 3: And also, the number formed by the next three 4th, 5th and 6th digits must be divisible by 3, that is, their integer sum must be divisible by 3 (6th place already ensured to have an even digit).
+Pattern 3: And also, the number formed by the next three 4th, 5th and 6th digits must be divisible by 3.
+It means, their integer sum must be divisible by 3 (6th place already ensured to have an even digit).